 Imagine that you, a teacher, are preparing to read a book to a child or group of children and you want to use the story as an opportunity to develop their understanding of math.
 This document contains some general tips for doing this.

 First, decide what math concepts you want to cover.
 Then choose a picture book that will allow you to teach or review that content.
-For a list of recommended picture books for each content domain, check here.
+See below for a list of recommended picture books for each content domain.

 Preparing to Read